Benefits of Breastfeeding

 Many people wonder, why the big fuss about breastfeeding?
 Does it really matter how a baby is fed?
 In short, it does.
-The research is in, and there are significant statistical differences between the health of both mama and baby when breastfeeding is the chosen feeding method.
+The research on the benefits of breastfeeding is in, and there are significant statistical differences between the health of both mama and baby when breastfeeding is the chosen feeding method.

 When we talk about the importance of breastfeeding in terms of the science, it’s important to clarify exactly what it means when a report says that breastfeeding is protective or reduces risk - if a report says that a formula-fed baby is more likely to get a lower respiratory infection, does that mean that all formula fed babies will get these infections?
 Or that no breastfed babies will?
 No, not at all.
 But it does mean that if you look at 100 or 1000 babies, and compare the breastfed to the formula fed ones, that in the breastfed group, there will be far fewer lower respiratory infections (like bronchitis and pneumonia).
 In the breastfed group, there will also be fewer cases of bowel infections like necrotizing enterocolitis, fewer ear infections, and as the children age, lower rates of obesity.